 On This Show Will Change Your Life, comedian Dave Maher talks to creative people about a movie, song, book, even a piece of furniture that changed their lives in ways big or small, obvious or surprising.
 In Episode 6, Dave talks to HIMSELF (i.e. directly to listeners) about his recent experience taking Dave Maher Coma Show to the Edinburgh Fringe.

-Andy Miles regularly offers the self-evidently named 15 Songs, a mix of music new and old from Transistor's 40,000-song library.
+Andy Miles regularly offers up 15 Songs, a mix of music new and old from Transistor's 40,000-song library.
 That means lots of indie rock and electropop, but it also includes post-punk, post-rock, New Wave, No Wave, Britpop, dream pop, trip-hop, math rock, Kraut rock, glam, lounge, soul, lo-fi and the hard-to-classify.

 Blame It On The Boogie: Deep & Dirty Disco, Funk & Soul From Lechstafari is deep vinyl cuts from a deep time.
 Lechstafari brings back the funk & boogie that shapes today's modern dance music.
 From '60s soul to '90s house, he follows the transformations of the groove through one of the most influential periods of music.